trimstray/nginx-admins-handbook/README.md

   > `add_header` sends headers to the client (browser), `proxy_set_header` sends headers to the backend server.

-It's also important to distinguish between "Request Headers" and "Response Headers".
-Request headers are for traffic inbound to the webserver (or backend app at 127.0.0.1:8069).
-Response headers are going the other way (in the HTTP response you get back using client, e.g. curl).
+It's also important to distinguish between request headers and response headers.
+Request headers are for traffic inbound to the webserver or backend app.
+Response headers are going the other way (in the HTTP response you get back using client, e.g. curl or browser).

 #### Load balancing algorithms